NOC-OI/crab/README.md

-![Centralised Repository for Annotations and BLOBs](flask/src/static/crab-logotext512.png) A FOSS stack for ML dataset management and annotation
+![Centralised Repository for Annotations and BLOBs](flask/src/static/crab-logotext512.png)

+## About
+CRAB is a FOSS stack for ML dataset management and annotation.
+It includes preconfigured profiles for importing IFCB and LISST-Holo data.
+If you have another data format you would like added, please open an issue on GitHub or send me an email.
+CRAB manages ingesting data, providing all files in a uniform TIFF format on an S3 compatible object store.
+Metadata is searchable using queries to the integrated CouchDB server, allowing you to easily access data stored on the platform.

 ## Prerequisites

 > [!NOTE]
 > This repository contains submodules.
 Make sure to clone with `--recurse-submodules`!

-You will need to pre-install Docker Compose and BIIGLE, should you wish to use BIIGLE integrations.
-Work is ongoing to integrate BIIGLE into this deployment, for now install [BIIGLE](https://biigle-admin-documentation.readthedocs.io/installation/) seperately.
+CRAB requires Docker Compose to run, but otherwise comes with everything you need for a minimal install out of the box.
+Should you wish to use BIIGLE integrations, you will need to install BIIGLE seperately.
+Work is ongoing to integrate BIIGLE into this deployment, for now follow instructions for [BIIGLE](https://biigle-admin-documentation.readthedocs.io/installation/) seperately.

 ## Installation